radar/guides/gem-development.md

 It's important to note that the word after "delicious" both times is "steak", which is *very* delicious.
 It's also the last argument we pass in to the command that we run, and therefore should be a dynamic variable in our template.
 We'll see how to do this soon.

-When we run this feature we'll be told that there's an undefined step and a failing scenario; we'll look at the undefined step first.
-Aruba currently doesn't have a step itself defined for multi-line file content matching, so we will define one ourselves inside _features/step\_definitions/aruba\_ext\_steps.rb_ using Aruba's own helpers:

-    Then /^the file "([^"]*)" should contain:$/ do |file, content|
-      check_file_content(file, content, true)
-    end

-Now for our failure.
-It's saying that it cannot find the _dinner/steak.txt_ file that we asked the generator to do.
+When we run this feature we'll be told that there is a failing scenario; It's saying that it cannot find the _dinner/steak.txt_ file that we asked the generator to do.
 Why not?

 ## Writing a generator